awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalog-cloudformationprovisionedproduct.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `NotificationArns`  <a name="cfn-servicecatalog-cloudformationprovisionedproduct-notificationarns"></a>
-The SNS topic ARNs for stack\-related events\.
+The SNS topic Arns for stack\-related events\.
  *Required*: No
  *Type*: List of String values
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)